5ajaki/SPP2-Applications/20430-SPP2 - JustaName Application.md

    * Enhance JustaName Core SDK (TypeScript and React) for streamlined integration
    * Improve SIWENS (Sign In With ENS) for decentralized server-side authorization
    * Refine JustWeb3 Plug-n-Play SDK for simplified ENS integrations
+   * JustaNameResolverV2: A highly optimized and scalabale version of our offchain resolver.
 2. **Public Goods Development:**

-   * **Ceramic DB for Offchain Data Storage:** Implement Ceramic Network integration to store offchain ENS data in user-controlled streams, enhancing privacy and aligning with Web3 principles
+   * **ENSvolution roadmap**: Enhance [ENSvolution](https://www.ensvolution.xyz/) to provide deeper insights into the complete lifecycle of ENS names.
+Our roadmap includes visualizing ownership transfers, monitoring renewal events, integrating historical sale price data, and supporting offchain names through our standardized indexing system.
+We’ll also implement analytics for trend analysis, comparative tools for examining multiple ENS names, and developer APIs for ecosystem integration.
+These improvements will transform ENSvolution from a profile history tool into a comprehensive ENS analytics platform serving both individual users and enterprise adopters.
+   * **Finalize and Standardize Event-Based Indexing for Offchain Names:** Complete the standardization process for the proposed offchain subname events system, which will provide a consistent format and API for tracking creation, updates, and deletions.
+This approach will enable efficient indexing through a provider-agnostic discovery mechanism and standardized endpoint, eliminating the need for continuous polling while maintaining flexibility in backend implementation choices.
-   * **MPC-TSS for CCIP-Read:** Fully implement Multi-Party Computation Threshold Signatures for robust, secure offchain resolutions
+   * **MPC-TSS for CCIP-Read**: Fully implement Multi-Party Computation Threshold Signatures (MPC-TSS) for robust, secure offchain resolutions.
+Instead of relying on a single signer, this distributed signing approach enhances resilience, security, and fault-tolerance, significantly mitigating single points of failure and ensuring high availability and trustworthiness of offchain data.

-   * **Plugin Expansion:** Broaden our ecosystem with innovative plugins that extend ENS functionality
+   **Advanced Public Goods:**

+   * **Encrypted Solutions:** Enable users to encrypt and securely share sensitive, private, or confidential data points within their ENS text records exclusively with designated ENS names (people, organizations, or even AI agents), enhancing privacy, granular access control, and secure data management.
+   * **AI x Identity:** Leverage the aforementioned encrypted solutions to develop frameworks to embed user context directly into ENS profiles, enabling personalized LLM experiences while removing the need to expose sensitive user context to external LLM providers.
+This approach empowers users with full control over their personal data, significantly enhancing privacy, autonomy, and data sovereignty.
 3. **JustaName Platform Enhancement:**

    * **Identity-Powered Wallet Infrastructure:**

      JustaName is building towards a future where businesses can issue ENS-powered identities that effortlessly function as self-custodial wallets.
 Initially, these identities will be issued offchain, allowing businesses immediate scalability and frictionless onboarding.
 Upon the launch of ENSv2 on Namechain, the focus will progressively shift toward fully decentralized, onchain issuance.
-Businesses will simply issue a name, preconfigured with addresses across selected chains, transforming onboarding into an intuitive, identity-first experience.
-Users will interact seamlessly with their digital identity, free from the complexities of managing wallets or keys.
+Businesses will simply issue names, preconfigured with addresses across selected chains, transforming onboarding into an intuitive, identity-first experience.
+Users will interact intuitively with their digital identity, free from the complexities of managing wallets or keys.
 By integrating this process with our verification systems, we’re creating a holistic identity layer that simplifies adoption while preserving the core benefits of self-custody and user control.

    Components: The system integrates **ENS** as the foundational identity layer, with **DFNS** serving as the Key Management System (KMS).
 On top of this, a **smart contract account** architecture enables advanced functionality such as \*\*\*\*batch transactions.
 It leverages **EIP-7702** for delegated execution and **EIP-4337** for gas sponsorship, utilizing existing infrastructure.

    **Why is this valuable to ENS?**

    This approach positions JustaName to broadly appeal to any company worldwide by significantly lowering the barriers for adopting ENS technology.
-It allows businesses—even those without Web3 expertise—to seamlessly issue and manage digital identities, thus making ENS accessible and relevant across traditional and emerging industries.
+It allows businesses—even those without Web3 expertise—to issue and manage digital identities with minimal friction, thus making ENS accessible and relevant across traditional and emerging industries.
 Essentially, it opens the door for global, widespread distribution of ENS-based technology.

    * **Deep Data Analytics:** Deliver advanced insights for workspace owners by harnessing onchain data from ENS profiles, issued subnames, and verification records.
 Our analytics suite helps organizations understand engagement patterns and measure adoption across segments, transforming blockchain data into business intelligence.
 This data-driven approach supports strategic decision-making and enhances personalized engagement for companies while respecting user privacy.